witchy-mutant/blog/_posts/2015-12-31-My-Dream-Job.markdown

 ---
 My dream job is not 9-5 but with flexible hours.
 It's remote-first which means it's remote if you want it to and creates opportunities to meet physically whenever needed.

+In my dream job you're the one to decide on what hardware you're using and how your workplace looks like.

 9. Challenges
 ---
 Solving problems is extremely satisfying because it leads to better understanding of the world.
 It also proves your smarts so lot of people seek challenges in their job.
 I also like how it stimulates many parts of the brain.

+If it hadn't been for complex and interesting problems you can solve at your job I wouldn't be at IT probably.
+It's important to have this intellectual stimulation constantly.

 10. Fun, happiness and passion
 ---